 Father “that they may all be One, as We also are one.” –St. Cyril of Alexandria (376-444)

-Our Catholic and Orthodox churches have been fighting the same spiritual battles, but too often separately.
+Our Catholic and Orthodox Churches have long been fighting the same or similar spiritual battles, but too often they have fought separately, in isolation from one another.
 Now it is time for us to fight together.

 The battle that we are fighting, and that our Orthodox brothers and sisters are fighting also, is a battle between what is earthly and what is heavenly, between what is below and what is above, between what is material and what is transcendent, heavenly, spiritual, directed to the coming of God’s Kingdom.
 We share a common goal: to help unite individual souls with God, and to strengthen the bonds of unity between our churches.

-So, we invite you to stay in touch with us as we launch our new Unitas campaign, and learn how we are working for unity in Christ: unity of each soul with God, unity within our Church, and unity with our Orthodox brothers and sisters.
+So, we invite you to stay in touch with us as we launch our new Unitas: “Come Rebuild My Church” initiative, and learn how we are working for unity in Christ: unity of each soul with God, unity within our own often divided Church, and unity between our separated Churches, with our Orthodox brothers and sisters.
 Christ prayed “That all may be one.”
-May that prayer be on the lips of each one of us as well.
+May that prayer be on the lips of each one of us as well